 Monday, Wednesday and Thursday 8 a.m. to 12 p.m.

 Friday 8 a.m. to 12 (Effective October 5, 2012)

 You might wait as little as 10 minutes to as long as two hours before you are seen in the Self Help Center.
 We can show you how to fill out your own forms on paper or on the computer, give you information about your case, and refer you to other agencies that can also help you.
 We will not fill out your forms for you in the self help center.

 Fridays are our busiest day in the Self-Help Center, so we do not recommend coming on Fridays unless it is an emergency.

 Auburn Self Help Services are available at the Placer County Law Library, 1523 Lincoln Way in Auburn, on Thursdays from 9 a.m. until 4 p.m.
 These services are provided on a first come, first served basis.
 The court files will not be available at this location, so if you already have a court case, it is very helpful to bring all your court papers with you, if possible.
 These services are provided by Legal Services of Northern California's Pro Per Project, in partnership with the court's Legal Help Center.

 We will no longer be offering the start your divorce clinic as of January 1, 2013.

 Finish Your Divorce Clinic

-This clinic offers one-on-one assistance with the paperwork necessary to finish a divorce.
+This clinic offers one-on-one assistance to Self-Represented litigants with the paperwork necessary to finish a divorce.
 This is a very popular clinic with limited space.
-Plan to arrive early in order to secure a spot, as we often cannot accommodate everyone who wants to attend.
+Litigants are assisted by appointment only.

 Note: In order to attend the Clinic you must: